PerfectApology.com

 Man upset and holding his head in front of his computer typing a letter to boss

-Common Reasons For Saying Sorry To Your Boss
+Most Common Reasons For Saying Sorry To Your Boss

-Template Letter For Apologizing to Your Superior
+Template For Apologizing to Your Boss / Manager

 The table below includes a sample apology along with notes so that you can tailor your letter to your particular situation.

-Sample Apology Letter to Boss
+Apology Letter to Boss Template

-Notes Example: Sample Apology Letter to Boss
+Notes Sample Apology Letter to Boss

 Salutation